DeDe: Detecting Backdoor Samples for SSL Encoders via Decoders: Additional Experimental Results

 In Table \ref{table: recon2}, we present reconstruction examples for all attacks using our method, \scheme.
+We use the same samples to present consistent visualization, so the images for CLIP and BadCLIP are up-sampled to $224\times 224$ for demonstration.
 To present the robustness in comparison to ASSET, we present the error histograms of both methods, as they are both unsupervised techniques for detecting backdoor samples by computing losses.
 ASSET effectively distinguishes between clean and backdoor samples in the case of BadEncoder, successfully separating the two modes.
 However, its performance declines when it struggles to differentiate the backdoor samples in the first place, resulting in a mixing of the two modes.
 In contrast, while \scheme does not push the discerned samples further, it demonstrates sufficient strength to create two distinct modes, allowing for the use of a threshold to filter samples.
+It is also worth noting, that the results of DeDe are generally stable for different choices of patch size and masking ratio.
+It is reasonable to choose masking ratio in the range of $[0.75,0.95]$, which is supported by our testing results.

+\textbf{DeDe training overhead}.
+In training the DeDe decoder, the given encoder(poisoned) is frozen for inference.
+Learning is on ViT-B/16 model as the decoder.
+We use a machine with Intel(R) Xeon(R) Gold 5118 CPU@2.30GHz and NVIDIA GeForce RTX 4090 GPU.
+Taking DRUPE as an example, max epoch is set to 200 and DeDe training dataset size is 50k.
+The total run time is 1hr'11m'30s, which is around 20 s/epoch.
+The training time is generally consistent in different attacks while experiments with $224\times 224$ image dataset take a bit longer.